BlxCode/Divra-Modded-Client/README.md

-## Website of Divra Userscript
+## Divra's official github repo :)
-This website is open source lol
+All of this is open source